cnshing/debian-livecd/docs/configuration.md

 For basic text editing, [mousepad](https://github.com/xfce-mirror/mousepad) can do the job with these [preferences](settings.md#text-editor).

-For note taking and general document processing work, [LibreOffice](https://www.libreoffice.org/) should be setup with ZorinOS's [special](#theming) icons.
+For note taking and general document processing work, [LibreOffice](https://www.libreoffice.org/) should be setup.

 ## Video Player